-The first thing to know is that Playa del Carmen is about 45 minutes from the Cancun airport.
+The first thing to know about transportation is that Playa del Carmen is about 45 minutes from the Cancun airport.
 Roads are fine, though sometimes there’s construction or traffic heading out of Cancun.

 Once you’re in Playa del Carmen, if you’re staying in a central location it’s easy to walk to most locations or take an inexpensive taxi around town.
 Most rides within Playa del Carmen will cost under $10.
 It’s critical that you bring car seats with you – even within town some of the drivers are aggressive and the drives felt harrowing.
 Read everything you need to know about car seats in Mexico.
 Other options including taking local buses or colectivos (shared taxi vans), but for a whole family you may not save very much money with these options.